dipdup-io/dipdup/config-reference/datasources.md

     ...
 ```

-Each datasource has its own defaults.
-Usually there's no reason to alter these settings unless you use your own instance of TzKT or BCD.
+Each datasource has its defaults.
+Usually, there's no reason to alter these settings unless you use self-hosted instances of TzKT or BCD.

-By default, DipDup retries failed requests infinitely with exponentially increasing delay between attempts.
-Set `retry_count` parameter in order to limit the number of attempts.
+By default, DipDup retries failed requests infinitely exponentially increasing delay between attempts.
+Set `retry_count` parameter to limit the number of attempts.

 `batch_size` parameter is TzKT-specific.
 By default, DipDup limit requests to 10000 items, the maximum value allowed on public instances provided by Baking Bad.
-Decreasing this value will lead to reducing time required for TzKT to process a single request and thus reduce the load.
-Same effect but limited to synchronizing multiple indexes concurrently can be achieved with reducing `connection_limit` parameter.
+Decreasing this value will reduce the time required for TzKT to process a single request and thus reduce the load.
+You can achieve the same effect (but limited to synchronizing multiple indexes concurrently) by reducing `connection_limit` parameter.

 ## Compatibility with indexes and plugins